chainapsis/keplr-app-registry/README.md

 ```
 .
 ├── apps
-│     ├── osmosis              # Name the folder the name of your app
+│     ├── osmosis              # Name the folder to match the name of your app
-│     │     ├── app.json       # App information JSON file (file name should be `app.json`)
+│     │     ├── app.json       # App information in JSON file (file name should be `app.json`)
-│     │     └── icon.png       # App icon image file (png, 256x256 and smaller, file name should be `icon.png`)
+│     │     └── icon.png       # App icon in image file (png, 256x256 or smaller, file name should be `icon.png`)
 │     ├── icns
 │     └── ...
 └── ...